-- 158. WHEREFORE, Plaintiffs pray for an order and judgment: - a.
-Declaring that the Net Worth Sweep, and its adoption, are not in accordance with and violate HERA within the meaning of 5 U.S.C. § 706(2)(C), and that Treasury acted arbitrarily and capriciously within the meaning of 5 U.S.C. § 706(2)(A) by executing the Net Worth Sweep; - b.
-Enjoining Treasury and its officers, employees, and agents to return to Fannie and Freddie all dividend payments made pursuant to the Net Worth Sweep or, alternatively, recharacterizing such payments as a pay down of the liquidation preference and a corresponding redemption of Treasury's Government Stock rather than mere dividends;
+146. WHEREFORE, Plaintiffs pray for an order and judgment:

+a.
+Declaring that the Net Worth Sweep, and its adoption, are not in accordance with and violate HERA within the meaning of 5 U.S.C. § 706(2)(C), and that Treasury acted arbitrarily and capriciously within the meaning of 5 U.S.C. § 706(2)(A) by executing the Net Worth Sweep;

+b.
+Vacating and setting aside the Net Worth Sweep, including its provision sweeping all of the Companies' net worth to Treasury every quarter;

+c.
+Enjoining Treasury and its officers, employees, and agents to return to FHFA as conservator of Fannie and Freddie all dividend payments made pursuant to the Net Worth Sweep or, alternatively, recharacterizing a portion of such payments as a pay down of the liquidation preference and a corresponding partial redemption of Treasury's Government Stock rather than mere dividends;